Louis-Aime/calendrical-javascript/README.md

 ### pldr.js
 This files contains a reduced version of pldr.xml, stored as a string, with no language-specific names.
-The getPldrDOM default exported function transforms the string as DOM.
+The **getPldrDOM** default exported function transforms the string as DOM.
 This module should be imported as a fallback, in case the remote XML file for pldr is not available.

 ## Extension of Javascript objects

 ### extdate.js
-This module extends the Date object for operation with custom calendars.
+This module extends the Date object for operation with custom and a few built-in calendars.
 The default exported class **ExtDate** extends Date.
 An ExtDate object is associated with a custom calendar.
 You can specify dates using the custom calendar's reckoning system.
 This foreshadows some of Temporal operations.